Pillar guide · GTM cost optimization

 How to Reduce SaaS Spend on Your GTM Stack

 The 7-step methodology for cutting 30-50% of GTM SaaS spend in under 12 months.
-Inventory, category-mapping, consolidation, renegotiation, and premature-enterprise audit — with specific dollar recovery ranges per step.
-Modeled from 100k+ scans.
+Inventory, category-mapping, consolidation, renegotiation, and premature-enterprise audit — with specific dollar recovery ranges per step, derived from a 100,000-stack simulation with open methodology.

 The 7 steps